Sathveek123/Sathveek123/README.md

 <img src="https://user-images.githubusercontent.com/74038190/212749726-d36b8253-74bb-4509-870d-e29ed3b8ff4a.gif" width="90"/>
 </div>

-I like connecting systems together and making them talk to each other automatically.
+I like making systems talk to each other so a human doesn't have to babysit the repetitive parts.

 ```
    USER